Storing survival food correctly increases its lifespan and reduces the risk of spoilage.

 Although you can store up to 54 cans at a time, you won’t necessarily be able to see what you have stockpiled.
 Unless you have a photographic memory, you’d need an inventory to keep track of the contents, which isn’t ideal.

-Simple to assemble, you can also connect multiple units, although storing more than 54 cans at a time could be seen as a little excessive, even for the most avid and organized prepper!
+Simple to assemble, you can connect multiple units, although storing more than 54 cans at a time could be a little excessive, even for the most avid and organized prepper!

 While ideal for storing emergency food supplies, this can rack isn’t great for daily use as you can only access the first item in each row.